-Jennifer also has the Cut Above Course which is open for enrollment usually a couple of times a year.
+Jennifer’s Cut Above Course is open for enrollment usually a couple of times a year.
 I can highly recommend Jennifer and her courses.
-If you are interested check them out here.
+Check it out!

 The good news is if enrollment is closed then you are able to place your name on a waiting list.

 Find more of my free projects for you to create!
 Check out some of my other posts.
 You will find them on the sidebar of each page.

 I would love you to join my Facebook group.
 It has been set up as a place to inspire you in your crafting journey.

 If you find this page useful then others might too!
 Why don’t you share it to Facebook, Instagram, or Pinterest so others benefit too.